corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### Distribution mechanisms

 *Distribution mechanisms* will be pluggable and extensible.
-Each CorDapp can be associated with a separate *distribution mechanism*, such as *Corda Flows*, *HTTP* or *FTP* and etc. BNOs will be able to define own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanism* must have a name and might also have other optional configuration parameters, such as download url and etc.
+Each CorDapp can be associated with a separate *distribution mechanism*, such as `CordaFlows`, `HTTP` or `FTP` and etc. BNOs will be able to define own *distribution mechanisms* if they are missing from the standard implementation. *Distribution mechanism* must have a name and might also have other optional configuration parameters, such as download url and etc.

 On a node's side, the *node administrator* will be able to associate each *distribution mechanism* with a *download adaptor*.
 All *download adaptors* will need to implement a standard interface (provided with the CDS).
 The *download adaptors* will be responsible for downloading a CorDapp based on the provided configuration.
-The configuration will consist of the CorDapp descriptor (from the previous section) and the local configuration, which will be provided by a *node administrator*.
+The configuration will consist of the CorDapp descriptor (described in the previous section) and the local configuration, which will have to be provided by a *node administrator*.
 The proposed configuration structure:
 ```
 {
   ...